LucasWeb2016/TranslationsExtraBundle/README.md

     TRANS:ADD => SUCCESS : Translation message created!

 ## Search
-Search for a string in all the translation files of a domain.
+Search for a string in all translation files of a domain.

      php bin/console trans:search "searchterm" domainname